HimoriK/book/src/ch03-05-control-flow.md

 ## Control Flow

-Checking whether a condition is `true` and then run a code block repeatedly is consistent in most programming languages.
-Common constructs that let you control the flow of execution of Rust code are `if` expressions and loops.
+The flow of execution in Rust code are commonly controlled by `if` expressions and loops.

 ### `if` Expressions